 - Individual differences.
 You find other people’s personalities, behaviors, values, moods, and emotions affect your job performance.

-Confused about what concretely requires consideration for implementing new strategies for stress management in your workplace?
-Here are a few examples that can help.
+Are you confused about what concretely requires consideration for implementing new strategies for stress management in your workplace?
+Here are a few examples that can help you.